dominikmi/hashistuff-homelab/vault/README.md

 #### 2. Vault config

-We will use consul distributed storage for vault KV storesi\ using the encryption key we set (at step 2 of consul basic configuration)[https://github.com/dominikmi/hashistuff/tree/master/consul#2-create-consul-encryption-key].
+We will use consul distributed storage for vault KV storesi\ using the encryption key we set [at step 2 of consul basic configuration](https://github.com/dominikmi/hashistuff/tree/master/consul#2-create-consul-encryption-key).
 The cluster communication is set within the libvirt network 192.168.100.0/24.
 Don't worry about TLS for now, we will set it up later.

 (/etc/vault.d/vault.hcl)